Banksia

 Banksia is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Banksia, as evaluated at the 2016 Census, comprised 77.8% houses and 22.2% other dwellings.
-In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Banksia was 39.1%, with mortgaged dwellings at 38.1% and rented dwellings at 22.8%.
-The median monthly mortgage repayment in the area was $2,500, higher than Sydney metro's $2,427.
-Median weekly rent in Banksia was $500, compared to Sydney metro's $470.
-Nationally, Banksia's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Banksia, as per the latest Census evaluation, consisted of 77.8% houses and 22.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Banksia stood at 39.1%, with the remaining dwellings either mortgaged (38.1%) or rented (22.8%).
+The median monthly mortgage repayment in Banksia was $2,500, surpassing Sydney metro's average of $2,427.
+Meanwhile, the median weekly rent figure in Banksia was $500, higher than Sydney metro's $470.
+Nationally, Banksia's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing